 Woodrow Hartzog joined the Cumberland faculty in 2011.
-Professor Hartzog writes in the area of privacy law, online communication, human-computer interaction, robotics, and contracts.
-His work has been or is scheduled to be published in scholarly publications such as the Columbia Law Review, California Law Review, and Michigan Law Review and popular publications such as The Atlantic and The Nation.
+Professor Hartzog writes in the area of privacy, media, contracts, and robotics.
+His work has been published in numerous scholarly publications such as the Columbia Law Review, California Law Review, and Michigan Law Review and popular publications such as Wired, Bloomberg, New Scientist, The Atlantic and The Nation.

 Professor Hartzog holds a Ph.D. in mass communication from the University of North Carolina at Chapel Hill, an LL.M. in intellectual property from the George Washington University Law School, a J.D. from the Cumberland School of Law at Samford University, and a B.A. from Samford University.
 He is an Affiliate Scholar at the Center for Internet and Society at Stanford Law School.